 - Rampage is only rodenticide registered by the U.S. EPA that has an active ingredient, Vitamin D3, on the NOP list.

-Areas of Use: In and around domestic, commercial and public buildings, farms, fence lines
+Areas of Use: In and around commercial buildings, farms, fence lines etc